arcanorca/Boingwave/README.md

 * **Retro Effects (`crt.frag`):** Applies post-processing filters, including bloom, screen curvature distortion, and analog noise simulation.
 * **Digital Clock (`clock.frag`):** An overlay rendering the system time natively within the shader pipeline.

-### 2. Zero-Lag Physics

-Standard JavaScript-based animations often instantiate objects that trigger Garbage Collection, leading to micro-stutters.
-* **Math, Not Objects:** The QML physics loop restricts calculations to primitive numeric types.
-This zero-allocation approach prevents memory fragmentation and Garbage Collection overhead.
-* **Instant Calculations:** Parameters like gravity and bounce factors are pre-calculated upon configuration changes.
-The runtime loop strictly evaluates the resulting variables without reallocation.

-### 3. Power Savings
+### 2. Power Savings

-* **FPS Limit:** Rendering can be capped at specific intervals (15, 25, 30, 45, or 60 FPS) to minimize CPU wake-ups and reduce the render loop frequency of the Plasma shell.
+* **FPS Limit:** Rendering can be capped at specific intervals (15, 25, 30, 45, or 60 FPS) to minimize CPU wake-ups (cost of waking up the KDE Plasma)
-* **Smart Pause:** An optional toggle that completely pauses the wallpaper when the desktop is covered by other windows, saving system resources.
+* **Smart Pause:** An optional toggle that pauses the wallpaper when the desktop is covered by other windows, saving system resources, optionally it can still render the clock.

 ## // INSTALLATION